michael-lynch/character-countdown/README.md

     <script src="/js/plugins/characterCountdown.js"></script>

-Create a textarea and a div or span with an ID to display the countdown.
+Create a textarea and a sibling element with the class of "countdown."

     <textarea></textarea>

-    <div id="countdown"></div>
+    <div class="countdown"></div>

 Initialize the plugin targeting the class or ID of the textarea or the textarea itself.